-C.8.3 Physical access to ICT
+C.8.3 Stationary ICT

 C.8.3.1 General

 Clause 8.3.1 is advisory only and contains no requirements requiring test.

 The tests in clause C.8.3 are made available to support the recommendations in clause 8.3.
 They should be applied if the recommendations in clause 8.3 are being followed.
 However, tests in clause C.8.3 do not form part of the compliance requirements and are not required in any compliance report.